-This course covers the components and implementation of an organized tour in a specific geographic region.
+4 Quarter credit hours This course covers the components and implementation of an organized tour in a specific geographic region.
 The components include hotels, ground arrangements, daily activities, meals, air transportation, and escorts.
+Prerequisite: None.
+Lecture hours: 040.
+Lab hours: 000.
+Other hours: 000.